 Do we play overtime if we tie?

-Yes, for a single or double elimination tournaments or league events.
-You keep playing until there is a winner per the events rules dealing with ties or until a Rival Moderator says otherwise.
+Yes, or a tiebreaker!
+For a single or double elimination tournaments or league events, you keep playing until there is a winner per the events rules dealing with ties or until a Rival Moderator says otherwise.

 No, for Swiss style or Free For All (battle royale) events.
-There is no overtime or tie breakers after regulation time expires, these would be entered as a point total or a tie and both players receive the same amount of points.
+There is no overtime after regulation time expires, these would be entered as a point total or a tie and both players receive the same amount of points.
 A moderator may reply with a tiebreaker option in chat.

 If I have to leave and can’t finish playing, what do I do?

-Tell your opponent in your Rival Game Page chat box you have to leave, and then click the “FORFEIT” button on your Rival Game Page.
-That is all.
+Tell your opponent in your Rival Game Page chat box you have to leave and make sure to inform a moderator in chat.
+We will handle the rest!

 What is the difference between my Game Score and my Match Score?